Wakfu (TV series): Other

 Formerly a Iop named Wagnar, he fell in love with a Shushu named Ombrage, who was sealed in a magic ring.
 Wagnar wore the ring that Ombrage was trapped in and her demonic powers transformed the guardian into "Vampyro", causing him to steal the souls of the townspeople to form an army of ghouls.
 When Yugo's team visits Katrepat town, Vampyro ambushes them with this army of ghouls and kidnaps Evangelyne in order to give Ombrage a body to inhabit.
 When transformed into Vampyro, he has an unfortunate allergy to Tofus, which eventually becomes his undoing.
 Afterward, he realized she was merely using him and swore to never fall for her trickery again.

-Ombrage returns in Season 2, now wielded by Rubilax in Percedal's body.
+Ombrage returns in the second season, now wielded by Rubilax in Percedal's body.